Mickeydoe/Operating-Systems-Group-Asignments/README.md

 ***INSTRUCTIONS FOR OPENING FILE***
 1.Open preferred IDE you want to run with.

-2.Click on file in IDE and click on open
+2.Click on file in IDE and click on ope

 3.Download the file on you device.

 4.Surf to the Location where you stored the downloaded file.

-5.Open the folder and click open the src file in the downloaded file 6.Double click the executable to open in your preferref IDE and run.
+5.Open the folder and click open the src file in the downloaded file

+6.Double click the executable to open in your preferref IDE and run.